This is the delivery loop. It keeps work predictable and makes reviews and QA easier.

 - Content wiring and deploy pipeline

-- Weekly progress notes, or per milestone
+- Written progress updates weekly, or per milestone

 4. QA